jmooring/hvm/README.md

-  install     Install a default version to use when version management is disabled remove      Remove the default version status      Display the status use         Select a version to use in the current directory version     Display the hvm version
+  install     Install a default version to use when version management is disabled remove      Remove the default version status      Display the status use         Select or specify a version to use in the current directory version     Display the hvm version

 Flags: